akhilimadabathuni/ConServ/README.md

 *   **Lack of Control:** Once construction starts, homeowners have little visibility into the day-to-day progress, material usage, and quality of work, creating a constant sense of uncertainty.
 *   **Complexity:** The sheer number of decisions—from foundation type to material choices—is overwhelming for the average person, leading to costly mistakes.

-## The Solution: AI-Powered Transparency & Control
+## The Solution: Augmented Intelligence-Powered Transparency & Control

 ConServ leverages the power of the Google Gemini API to act as a **"Digital Contractor,"** bringing instant clarity, control, and confidence to the user.